 This recipe comes together quickly, everything is cooked simply in the same pan, and the final dish is packed with healthy veggies and summery flavor.
 This squash salad is also easily adaptable to different dietary needs (and what you’ve got in your pantry!).

 You can use any summer squash you have on hand, but I like a mix of zucchini and yellow or pattypan squash.
 Sautéing is the easiest route, but grilling the squash (and corn) would be fantastic as well.

 Just about any grain you like will work here.
 My version is made with brown rice, something we always have on hand, and eat in some form or another just about every week, but quinoa, millet, wheat berries, even orzo would all be delicious.

 Goat cheese would work nicely in place of the feta, for a tangy complement to the sweet corn and tender squash.
 You could even try a dairy free cheese (or omit altogether) for a plant based version.
 A few fresh or roasted cherry tomatoes, or grilled/roasted peppers thrown into the mix wouldn’t be a bad thing, either.
 A squeeze of lemon for added brightness and a hint of citrus would be lovely.

-And, even at its simplest, just seasoned with salt and pepper, olive oil and butter, this healthy and filling veggie salad is a lovely mix of fresh, end-of-Summer flavors.
+And, even at its simplest, just seasoned with salt and pepper, garlic, olive oil, and butter, this healthy and filling veggie salad is a lovely mix of fresh, end-of-Summer flavors.
 Enjoy!

 Here’s what you’ll need to make this summer squash salad

 This healthy grain salad requires a short grocery list and is easily adaptable to whatever veggies you have on hand.
 Here are the ingredients you’ll need: